W4ff1e/onvif-media-transcoder/README.md

 ## Overview

-**ONVIF Media Transcoder** is a Docker-based solution that re-muxes input streams (HLS, MP4, RTSP, etc.) into ONVIF-compatible camera devices.
-It provides network discovery, media profiles, and authentication endpoints for integration with ONVIF clients.
+A Rust-based ONVIF Media Transcoder that converts media streams (RTSP, HTTP, etc.) into ONVIF-compatible RTSP streams.
+It includes a built-in WS-Discovery server for device discovery.

 ## Table of Contents